 Portraits for NHS Heros

 These are the three paintings which I created as part of the initiative by artist Tom Croft called 'Portraits for NHS heros'.
 The Oxford based artist shared his portraits on Instagram and encouraged other artists to take part.
-A 'virtual' exhibition is planned soon to share all of the wonderful paintings which have been created worldwide.
-It has been an emotional experience to be a part of this initiative.
+It was an emotional experience to be a part of this initiative.

 This is the second painting I made of Sarah To.
 Having created a realistic portrait, I then felt free to be more expressive with the second piece.
 I have tried to share my emotional response to what I can only imagine working in a hospital in a covid ward could be like.
 I love to explore texture and layers in the paint which feels like a more emotional connection with the work.